Over The Counter Aids

 Childhood Hearing Screening

-A hearing screening is used to identify individuals who may require a more comprehensive hearing assessment and/or medical management.
+hearing screening is used to identify individuals who may require a more comprehensive hearing assessment and/or medical management.
 Hearing screenings for children may take place in early childhood settings.
 Hearing screenings during childhood are vital for early identification and management of hearing loss.
 Hearing loss does not have to be severe in order to impact a student's access to auditory-based classroom instruction.
 Educationally significant hearing loss can be unilateral, bilateral, minimal in degree, high frequency, or long-standing conductive. -- READ MORE --

 Adaptations of an Internet-Based Intervention for Tinnitus for Use in the United States